 - Train movements including energy use are extensively modelled.

-- Many of Queensland Rail’s trains, including all New Generation Rollingstock, utilise regenerative braking to feed electricity back into the traction network.
+- Many of the trains operated by Queensland Rail, including all New Generation Rollingstock, utilise regenerative braking to feed electricity back into the traction network.

 - Queensland Rail's larger electricity contracts include a renewable energy component.